Just next to Shek O Beach you have a wonderfully diverse coastline, with caves, waterfalls and even dragon eggs! 😀

 - Beauty/fun: 8.5/10.
 Really impressive but for the garbage you can find on the way…

-- Difficulty: 8/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 8/10.
 You could do this with little swimming, but only if you are a really confortable with high and sometimes bit technical scrambles.
 Otherwise you might need to swim several sections and the waves tend to be stronger here than in the beach itself.

 - The map